jverzani/Mustache.jl/README.md

 ## Differences from Mustache.js

-This project deviates from that of http://mustache.github.com in a few significant ways:
+This project deviates from that of Mustache.js in a few significant ways:

-* The partials tag (the `>` tag) is not implemented.
 * The tags are only demarcated with mustaches, this is not customizable
 * Julian structures are used, not JavaScript objects.
 As illustrated, one can use Dicts, Modules, DataFrames